ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 GitHub (GH) issues, GH metions or review requests notifications are good help, but not required.
 Slack notifications are also good will, but optional.

+**Will it work?**

+CU is very versatile in delivery, email, mobile app, desktop up, browser, watcher and taging.
+Notification table is huge and allows to fine tune every tiny detail of notificaitons.

+That is way more thatn Slack or GH provide.

 #### Depedencies

-If there is dependency on exteranal our of companu CU work item work or dependcy, it should be accompanied by in CU referencing work item
+If there is dependency on exteranal our of companu CU work item work or dependcy, it should be accompanied by in CU referencing work item.
+If one team depends on work of other team, CU added as dependency.

 #### Item existence